kalekdev/uni/README.md

 # University Notes
-Various notes and exercises made during my BSc in Electrical Engineering and Information Technology (Started September 2024) at ETH Zürich, mainly using [Typst](https://typst.app/), a modern feature-rich replacement for LaTeX.
+Various notes and exercises made during my BSc in Physics (switched after 1 semester of Electrical Engineering starting in September 2024) at ETH Zürich, mainly using [Typst](https://typst.app/), a modern feature-rich replacement for LaTeX.

 ## Structure
 *semester-1* - Notes and exercises for the following courses:
 - Analysis 1
+- Linear Algebra
+- Physics 1
 - Digital Circuits
-- Linear Algebra
 - Networks and Circuits 1 (NUS)
 - Technical Mechanics